saudiwin/idealstan/README.md

 This package implements IRT (item response theory) ideal point models, which are models designed for situations in which actors make strategic choices that correlate with a unidimensional scale, such as the left-right axis in American politics.
 Compared to traditional IRT, ideal point models use a similar parameterization (the 2-Pl variant) but without the strong assumption that all items load in the same direction (i.e., higher ability).
 For more information, I refer you to [my paper](https://osf.io/8j2bt/) about IRT and ideal point models, documenting many of the features in the package.

 The goal of `idealstan` is to offer both standard IRT/ideal point models and additional models for missing data, time-varying ideal points and diverse responses, such as binary, ordinal, count, continuous and positive-continuous outcomes.
-In addition, `idealstan` uses the Stan estimation engine to offer full and variational Bayesian inference for all models so that every model is estimated with uncertainty.
+In addition, `idealstan` uses the Stan estimation engine to offer full Bayesian inference (with some options for approximate inference) for all models so that every model is estimated with uncertainty.
 Models can also have mixed outcomes, such as discrete and continuous responses.

 The approach to handling missing data in this package is to model directly strategic censoring in observations.
 While this kind of missing data pattern can be found in many situations in which data is not missing at random, this particular version was developed to account for legislatures in which legislators (persons) are strategically absent for votes on bills (items).
 This approach to missing data can be usefully applied to many contexts in which a missing outcome is a function of the person's ideal point (i.e., people will tend to be present in the data when the item is far away or very close to their ideal point).